 The legal definition of a sublet described above comes about usually in two different ways:

-The first situation would be when a tenant is subletting their apartment because they are going to be away for a set period of time, usually between 1 month and 12 months - with the intention of coming back and living in the apartment.
+The first situation would be when a tenant is subletting their apartment because they are going to be away for a set period of time - usually between 1 month and 12 months - with the intention of coming back and living in the apartment.
 This would be the first kind of sublet.
 This tenant would list their sublet on Leasebreak.

 The second situation is when a tenant is looking to terminate his or her lease early, and the landlord is allowing the tenant to offer the apartment as a “sublet” for the remaining months of the lease.
 This would be the second kind of sublet and can provide temporary housing for the incoming renter.
 This tenant would also post their sublet on Leasebreak.

-Note that if you are looking at an apartment that meets the legal definition of “sublet”, than the existing tenant of this sublet, who is still on the lease, will be acting as your landlord.
-All rent due for the sublet will usually be paid to the existing tenant, not the landlord.
+Note that if you are looking at an apartment that meets the legal definition of “sublet”, than the existing tenant of this sublet (who is still on the lease) will be acting as your "landlord".
+That is, all rent due for the sublet will usually be paid to the existing tenant, not the official landlord.